Horstexplorer/XeniaDiscord/README.md

 ### Modules
 The functionality of the bot can be extended with modules.
-These can react to any interactions as long as they do not start with "bot_command_indicator"
+These can react to any user action as long as they are not already occupied by Discord commands.
 Modules can be used in two ways: as normal module or as core module.
 Both are built in the same way, but the core module is executed before all other modules.

 ##### Create your own module: